Darbilhi: Early life

 Darbilhi married Nochhuma of the Fânai clan who ruled over the villages of Muallianpui, Darzo, Lungpuitlang and Darzotlang.
-After Nochhuma founded the site of Muallianpui with 30 houses, the Sailo chief Thawnglian atttacked and took Nochhuma and Darbilhi who was pregnant as captives.
+After Nochhuma founded the site of Muallianpui with 30 houses, the Sailo chief Thawnglian attacked and took Nochhuma and Darbilhi who was pregnant as captives.
 However, upon hearing Darbilhi was the daughter of Chief Zahuat, she and her husband were released after a fortnight out of fear of his power.
 Following this, Nochhuma's father, Khawtindala, aided Nochhuma with more households.
 Khawtindala escorted Nochuma's brother, Pahnuna, towards Muallianpui.
 He divided his assets between Nochuma and Pahnuna.
 Darbilhi settled at Darzo permanently with her husband in 1880.
 The name Darzo became a shortened form of Darbilhi Zo which was named by Nochhuma.

 Following the mautam famine of 1881, many immigrants migrated to Darzo which had a good harvest and stock of food reserves.
 Due to the pressures of immigrants and refugees, Darbilhi reuqested her father's intervention to intervene and intercept the immigrants.
 During this time, she lost her firstborn son, Hrangkulha, and out of grief, invited the famous poet Saikuti for a month at Muallianpui.
 Zahuat sent Darbilhi's brother, Vanghin to console and guide her grief during the time of loss.
 During this time, the Serkawr chief, in fear of Zahuat's retaliation, sent a peace envoy known as Taiing.
 Taiing during the raid of Muallianpui had tried to kill Nochhuma.
 Nochhuma killed Taiing upon arrival and ratified the peace deal this way.
 However, the Sangau chief instead rallied the Lungtian chief to wage war against the Fânai.
 The battle of Vanlaiphai saw one death each from Muallianpui and Lungtian and two deaths from Sangau.
 The Sangau chief thus sent the peace offering to Zahuat, Darbilhi's father, instead.